 The simple main reason why there are no bargains: There are too many interested parties.

 People buy houses, especially vacation properties, emotionally.
 When a property is well done and ready for occupancy, it is never a bargain.
 Because it is easily marketable even at a high price in a seller’s market.
-If there are any bargains at all, they are occasionally projects for investors that require extensive renovations.
+If there are any bargains at all, they are occasionally investor-owned projects that require extensive renovations.
 But here, too, the potential profits for the investor are usually already anticipated in the inventory prices.
-So there too, in such a hot market, there is little potential to make a killing!
+So there too, in such a hot market, there’s little potential to make a killing!

 So don’t be blinded when Mr. “Gucci” comes around the corner and offers you the dream of a house in Portixol in the first place for 1 million.
 There is no such thing.
 And if he then asks for a deposit on his account: Hands off and to the police.

 Buying property in Mallorca or real estate transactions in general in Spain work differently than in Germany.
 However, the role of the broker is relatively identical, as this is now largely harmonized by European law.